garethjmsaunders/digital-code-style-guide/markdown.md

 * TODO items
 * Table of contents

-Each section should be separated by a blank line.
+Each section should be separated by a blank line, except version number and last update date which should be grouped together with a line-break.

 It should look something like this:

 ```
 # Document title (in sentence case)